 5 Best websites and apps to learn Spanish

 In today’s world, everyone should know how to speak at least two languages.
-You may want to learn Spanish for different reasons.
-That’s fine.
+The reasons to do that, are many.
+If you want to know them, check our post about all the reasons to learn a language online.
+But it doesn't matter why you end up here.
+Every reason is valid.
 Every language learner has personal reasons as to why they want to expand their horizons.

 Let’s be honest, accepting a challenge like that requires courage.
 But it’s a sacrifice worth making.
-And if you’ve set your mind to it, if you’ve decided to learn a new language, we have the place to start.
+And if you’ve set your mind to it, if you’ve decided to learn a new language, why not Spanish?
+As the second most spoken language, Spanish is the favorite choice for many.
+It's useful for studies, work, and entertainment.
+It's amazing how far you can go if you are able to speak Spanish.
+If you want to know how to start, check our post about how to learn Spanish Online.

-We’ve chosen the best websites to learn Spanish online.
-From beginners to advanced students, these websites offer perfect courses to study and learn Spanish in a fun and didactic way.
+Having said that, in this article we’ve chosen the best websites to learn Spanish online.
+From beginners to advanced students, these websites offer the perfect courses to study and learn Spanish in a fun and didactic way.
 They provide the best material or tutors available so that you get the best education possible:

 Audio learning: Coffee Break Spanish